Traditional Lasagne alla Bolognese

 As you expand the well, keep pushing the flour up from the base of the mound to retain the well shape.
 The dough will come together when half of the flour is incorporated.

 Start kneading the dough with both hands, using the palms of your hands.
 Once you have a cohesive mass, remove the dough from the board and scrape up and discard any leftover bits.
 Lightly reflour the board and continue kneading for 6 more minutes.
 The dough should be elastic and a little sticky.
 Wrap the dough in plastic and allow to rest for 30 minutes at room temperature.
-Divide the dough into 3 equal portions and roll each out to the thinnest setting on a pasta rolling machine.
+Divide the dough into 3 equal portions and roll each out to the thin setting on a pasta rolling machine.
+If you are using a Marcato machine number 7.

 For the besciamella: